maxmouchet/gfc/README.md

 [![PyPI](https://img.shields.io/pypi/v/pygfc)](https://pypi.org/project/pygfc/)

 Implementation of a Generalized-Feistel Cipher [1, alg.
 3] for generating random permutations.
-It uses [Speck](https://en.wikipedia.org/wiki/Speck_%28cipher%29) 64/128 as the random function.
+It uses [Speck](https://en.wikipedia.org/wiki/Speck_%28cipher%29) 64/128 as the random function, and can generate permutations up to `2^64`.
-The Speck implementation is from [madmo/speck](https://github.com/madmo/speck) and is licensed under the ISC license (MIT-compatible).
 The inverse function (`Fe^-1`) is currently not implemented.

 ### C API